Darksiders III Review

 Darksiders III

-By Kevin Mitchell Posted on November 26, 2018
+By Kevin Mitchell | Posted: November 26, 2018

 Each title in the Darksiders series has taken inspiration from other game series.
-While the original Darksiders took clear inspiration from The Legend of Zelda, some even coined the phrase “mature Zelda-clone,” Darksiders II added an expansive loot system more akin to Diablo and other loot-focused action role-playing games.
+While the original Darksiders took clear inspiration from The Legend of Zelda (some even coined the phrase "mature Zelda-clone"), Darksiders II added an expansive loot system more akin to Diablo and other loot-focused action role-playing games.
 Darksiders III feels more akin to a Metroid title merged with elements from a Dark Souls title, but at its core still feels similar to the original game (without as many puzzles).
 As a member of the Four Horsemen of the Apocalypse, the angry and self-centered Fury, you hunt down the now escaped Seven Deadly Sins.
-Fury must venture across the ravaged remnants of Earth and defeat these creatures to further advance her her own ambitions.
+Fury must venture across the ravaged remnants of Earth and defeat these creatures to further advance her ambitions.
 Without dedicated dungeons or mini-map, the environments in the game tend to flow into each other, but that is not necessarily a bad thing.

 Darksiders III has abandoned the action RPG loot system from Darksiders II and instead feels more like the original title, focusing on getting new equipment through narrative progression.
-Consumables, crafting ingredients, enhancements, and crystals are the only things that you’ll pick up strewn throughout the wasteland and from fallen enemies.
+Consumables, crafting ingredients, enhancements, and crystals are the only things that you'll pick up strewn throughout the wasteland and from fallen enemies.
 The glowing ember-like appearance of the items is very reminiscent of the Dark Souls franchise, especially since the game has many aspects in common.
-Crystals come in various forms, either providing additional attribute points to further increase Fury’s stats or lurcher clumps/clusters that contain a set amount of souls once shattered.
-Ulthane (Black Hammer), a Maker, who appeared in the first game, makes his return, improving your weapons in exchange for adamantine fragments.
+Crystals come in various forms, either providing additional attribute points to further increase Fury's stats or lurcher clumps/clusters that contain a set amount of souls once shattered.
+Ulthane (Black Hammer), a Maker who appeared in the first game, makes his return, improving your weapons in exchange for adamantine fragments.
 He can also enhance your socketed gems using artifacts (demonic or angelic), giving you two different paths to choose from depending on your preference.
 Each of your weapons can socket a single gem that you find during your adventure.
-For example, the Unfocused Chaos gem returns a percentage of dealt damage to you as health and boasts its effectiveness further during havoc mode.
+For example, the Unfocused Chaos gem returns a percentage of dealt damage to you as health and boosts its effectiveness further during havoc mode.

-Consumables can be quickly sorted through using the direction pad (left and right) and used with a press of a button, however, there is an animation involved, so you’ll have to have a spare (and safe) second to use them.
+Consumables can be quickly sorted through using the direction pad (left and right) and used with a press of a button; however, there is an animation involved, so you'll have to have a spare (and safe) second to use them.
 These shards can assist you in various ways, either providing healing, replenishing your wrath, boosting your strength, and more.
-Instead of collecting the life energy from fallen enemies directly like in the first game (the floating green skulls), it is absorbed by the Nephilim’s Respite flask.
-A gift crafted by Death, it allows Fury to heal once recharged, however, it is upgradeable; increasing its capacity and healing power.While the game does include three different save game slots, there is no way to save the game manually.
+Instead of collecting the life energy from fallen enemies directly like in the first game (the floating green skulls), it is absorbed by the Nephilim's Respite flask.
+A gift crafted by Death, it allows Fury to heal once recharged and is upgradeable, increasing its capacity and healing power.
+While the game does include three different save game slots, there is no way to save the game manually.
 Instead, you are forced to rely on the autosave functionality.
 This could mean you are going to have to replay certain sections or traverse a few rooms to return where you left off, especially during boss encounters.
 It's not always an issue, but there are a couple of frustrating sections.
-You’ll have to juggle with the notion of killing freshly respawned foes, which take additional time to fight or sprinting past them.
-Upon death, you’ll drop any souls that you haven’t banked, but the game is less harsh with punishments.
-Even if you die again, the souls won’t disappear, and can easily be reacquired.
+You'll have to juggle with the notion of killing freshly respawned foes, which take additional time to fight, or sprinting past them.
+Upon death, you'll drop any souls that you haven't banked, but the game is less harsh with punishments.
+Even if you die again, the souls won't disappear and can easily be reacquired.

 Simply Put

 The well-designed and vibrant post-apocalyptic world of Darksiders III is simply a joy to traverse.
-The narrative is well-written, and the boss encounters, including the interactions between characters, before, during, and after encounters are quite enjoyable.
-Although the game takes its inspiration from new titles and genres, it still feels like it belongs in the series I’ve been playing for the past eight years.
+The narrative is well-written, and the boss encounters, including the interactions between characters before, during, and after encounters, are quite enjoyable.
+Although the game takes its inspiration from new titles and genres, it still feels like it belongs in the series I've been playing for the past eight years.
 On the technical front, the game suffers from occasional hitching and slowdown, even on an Xbox One X.

 Note: Darksiders III was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.